Who is more evil? 'I Saw the Devil'

 Introduction

-I Saw the Devil (2010) is one of the most disturbing and powerful Korean thriller movies ever made.
-Directed by Kim Jee-woon and starring Lee Byung-hun and Choi Min-sik, this film goes far beyond a typical serial killer story.
-It explores revenge, trauma, and the thin line between justice and cruelty.
-For viewers searching for a psychological Korean movie with deep meaning, I Saw the Devil delivers an unforgettable and emotionally heavy experience.
+I Saw the Devil is one of the darkest and most emotionally exhausting Korean thriller films I have ever watched.
+Directed by Kim Jee-woon and starring Lee Byung-hun and Choi Min-sik, the movie goes far beyond a typical serial killer story.

 Story